everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 For JavaScript, we use [Homestar Wasmify][homestar-client] to generate a Wasm component.
 See the [JavaScript Setup][js-setup] instructions if you are following along.

-Wasmify is our tool to generate Wasm components from JavaScript code.
-Wasmify generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.
+Wasmify is our tool for generating Wasm components from JavaScript code.
+It generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.
 Keep in mind that [Wasmify][wasmify-docs] is in development and does not support all WIT-defined types.

 Our [TypeScript source code][ts-src] subtracts two numbers and logs the operation: